Integral models of Shimura varieties with parahoric level structure, II: Introduction

+Here, by a \emph{local model diagram} we mean a diagram of morphisms with the smoothness and equivariance properties mentioned in (3) above.
 We will also give more precise results that refine the diagram (3) under certain additional conditions, and similar results for the Shimura (pro-)varieties $\Sh_{\rmK_p}(\G, X)$ with stabilizer level subgroup $\rmK_p$.
-The reader is referred to \S \ref{sec:SV} for these. \end{para}
+The reader is referred to \S \ref{sec:SV} for these.
+In addition, we refer the reader to paragraph 1.3 of this introduction for a discussion of other related results and, in particular, for a comparison with corresponding statements in \cite{KP} and previous versions of \cite{KZhou}. \end{para}

 \begin{para}

 The results of this paper have several applications.

 The integral models we construct are used in \cite{KZhou} to show $\ell$-independence of Frobenius conjugacy classes for abelian varieties.
 The proof in \emph{loc. cit.} uses the existence of the local model diagram in Theorem \ref{introthm: LMD abelian type} to define the Kottwitz--Rapoport stratification on the models in order to apply an ``induction on strata'' argument.